Guardian-Global/guardianchain-app/replit.md

 ## Overview

-Veritas is a comprehensive Web3 truth verification platform built with a modern full-stack architecture.
-The application enables users to create "truth capsules" (content submissions), verify them through community governance, and earn rewards through a token-based system.
-The platform combines blockchain technology with traditional web development to create an immutable truth verification ecosystem.
+GUARDIANCHAIN is a comprehensive Web3 truth verification platform built with a modern full-stack architecture.
+The application enables users to create "truth capsules" (content submissions), verify them through community governance, and earn GTT token rewards through a comprehensive verification ecosystem.
+The platform combines blockchain technology with traditional web development to create an immutable truth verification ecosystem with specialized Veritas tools for professional-grade truth authentication, crowdsourced investigations, public accountability, and secure whistleblowing.

 ## User Preferences